Betrayed3D/SDL3-Paint-Tool/README.md

-# Win32-Paint-Tool
+# SDL-Paint-Tool
-A simple paint app made using the Win32 API.
+A simple paint app made using SDL.